-Whispering Wind (Fluisterende wind), an artwork by Edwin van der Heide, is situated in the new passage that cuts right under the recently renovated P.J.
+Whispering Wind (Fluisterende wind), a sound artwork by Edwin van der Heide, is situated in the passage that cuts right under the P.J.
 Veth building of Leiden University.
-With this passage a new pathway between the Leiden Observatory and the Hortus Botanicus has been created.

 Noise and human voice